dropwizard/dropwizard/docs/source/getting-started.rst

 object: ``template``, the template for our Hello World saying, and ``defaultName``, the default name to use.
-Both ``template`` and ``defaultName`` are annotated with ``@NotEmpty``, so if the YAML configuration file has blank values for either or is missing ``template`` entirely an informative exception will be thrown and your application won't start.
+Both ``template`` and ``defaultName`` are annotated with ``@NotEmpty``, so if the YAML configuration file has blank values for either or is missing ``template`` entirely an informative exception will be thrown, and your application won't start.

 Both the getters and setters for ``template`` and ``defaultName`` are annotated with ``@JsonProperty``, which allows Jackson to both deserialize the properties from a YAML file but also